sapegin/washingcode-book/manuscript/010_Header.md

 In the **Autoformat your code** chapter, we talk about how autoformatting tools can make our lives much easier by automatic code formatting.

-In the **Typecheck your code** chapter, we talk about using languages with type checking, and how it can make our code more robust and bulletproof.
+In the **Check types in your code** chapter, we talk about using languages with type checking, and how it can make our code more robust and bulletproof.

 In the last chapter, **Learn your code editor**, we talk about different techniques for _editing_ code and customizing our environment to make our work more efficient and less tiring.